 Imagine what the above landscape looked like 4,500 years ago, with a ten-foot-high bank of gleaming white chalk blanking out most of the sky.

-Note the footpath in the right foreground because the following photograph was taken from this footpath.
+Note the footpath in the right foreground because the following photograph was taken while standing on this footpath.

-The henge and the Southern Circle of timber were connected to the river Avon via an avenue of hard-packed chalk and flint.
-The river can be seen behind the van and through the trees that grow on its banks.
-My impression of the Avenue is superimposed on the photograph, and the steep slope should give you the idea that something was meant to exit the henge by sliding down it.
+83. The henge and the Southern Circle of timber were connected to the river Avon via an avenue of hard-packed chalk and flint.
+The river can be seen behind the van and through the trees that grow along its banks.
+My impression of the Avenue is superimposed on the photograph.
+The steep slope should give you the idea that something was meant to exit the henge by sliding down it.

 The Stonehenge Riverside Project, which was started in 2003, found five prehistoric houses or huts flanking this avenue.
 All of them were found buried beneath Durrington Walls' bank.
 These houses were small affairs measuring approximately six megalithic yards square.
 Their positions are marked in the above picture with small splodges of snow, which can be seen beyond the row of trees.

-Hoping to solve the age-old mystery of when folk had gathered to celebrate at Durrington Walls - i.e., was it summertime or winter - one of Britain’s top astronomers, Professor Clive Ruggles of Leicester University, was invited to take sightings to find out precisely what the Avenue pointed at in 2,500 BC.
-Clive proved the Avenue to aim at the June sunset, which agrees with the astronomer Professor John North, who also measured it.
+Hoping to solve the age-old mystery of when folks had gathered to celebrate at Durrington Walls - i.e., was it summertime or winter - one of Britain’s top astronomers, Professor Clive Ruggles of Leicester University, was invited to prove what the Avenue pointed at in 2,500 BC.
+Clive proved it to aim at the mid-June sunset.
+This agrees with the astronomer Professor John North, who measured it years ago.

 So, nine-month-old piglets collected from all over the country were destined to be slaughtered as the sun set beneath Durrington Walls' western bank at the close of summer solstice day.
-Piglets were chosen because their ages are equivalent to the human female gestation period, suggesting fertility.
+Piglets were chosen because nine months corresponds to the human female gestation period.

-If you want a job doing right, do it yourself.
-So, on Solstice Day, 21st of June 2018, you might have seen me standing close to the blue tractor that nearly marks the Southern Circle position.
+If you want a job done right, do it yourself.
+So, on Solstice Day, 21st of June 2018, you might have seen me standing close to the blue tractor, which nearly marks the position of the Southern Circle.

 The actual place is marked by a drain that runs beneath the Countess road and prevents the valley from flooding.
 And that is where I waited for the summer sunset.